MichaelCSnyder/DevTraining/README.md

 The account creation flow is already complete.
 You will be expected to add the following functionality:

-1. Allow users to deposit money to their account
+1. Allow users to deposit money to their account and have the balance reflect this
-2. Allow users to withdraw money from their account
+2. Allow users to withdraw money from their account and have the balance reflect this

 <img width="935" height="393" alt="image" src="https://github.com/user-attachments/assets/ae911a8e-734c-454b-a8a8-4ce27333619d" />